ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/controls.rst

 It is important to understand the implementation status of each control and the potential impact each task can have on a system.
 Some controls are not implemented for various technical reasons.
 Some are implemented but disabled by default.
-And others are just peform a check and report back if manual changes need to be made to meet the STIG control.
+And others are just perform a check and report back if manual changes need to be made to meet the STIG control.

 :ref:`Implemented <status-Implemented>`